grrr-amsterdam/cookie-consent/README.md

 ### Conditional iframe embeds

-To conditionally show or hide iframes, add the `data-cookie-consent`-attribute with the id of the required cookie consent type, and disable the iframe renaming the `src`-attribute to `data-src`:
+Conditionally show or hide `iframe` embed.
+Add the `data-cookie-consent`-attribute with the id of the required cookie consent type, and disable the iframe renaming the `src`-attribute to `data-src`:

 ```html
 <iframe data-cookie-consent="marketing" data-src="https://..."></iframe>